Moffran/calibrated_explanations/README.md

 We have used both the `ConformalPredictiveSystem` and `DifficultyEstimator` classes from [Henrik Boström](https://github.com/henrikbostrom)s [crepes](https://github.com/henrikbostrom/crepes) package to provide support for regression.

 We have used the `VennAbers` class from [Ivan Petej](https://github.com/ip200)s [venn-abers](https://github.com/ip200/venn-abers) package to provide support for probabilistic explanations (both classification and probabilistic regression).

+We are using Decision Trees from `scikit-learn` in the discretizers.

 We have copied code from [Marco Tulio Correia Ribeiro](https://github.com/marcotcr)s [lime](https://github.com/marcotcr/lime) package for the `Discretizer` class.